paulmalherbe/Tartan/doc/SYS.rst

         + **Trash** - Send the files to the *Recycle Bin*.
         + **Delete** - Delete the files.
         + **Keep** - Keep the files in the work directory.
+    + **Automatically Apply** - Whether to automatically apply the previous action or whether to prompt for confirmation.
 + **Dialog**
     + **Menu Font**
         + **Name** - This is the font family to be used for all menu items.